jina-ai/jina/docs/fundamentals/jcloud/advanced.md

 (retention-days)=
 ## Retention days

-In JCloud, we have a default life-cycle of 24hrs for Flows, after which they're removed, if idle.
+In JCloud, we have a default life-cycle of 24hrs for Flows, after which they're removed if idle.
 You can manage the same yourself by passing the right parameter for `retention-days` under `jcloud`. `0` is to use the default life-cycle, `X` (0<X<365), which is meant to keep the Flow alive until X days, and `-1` is for never expired,

 ```yaml
 jtype: Flow